CraniopharyngiomaSymptoms, Doctors, Treatments, Advances & More

 Cleveland Clinic Main Campus

-Pablo Recinos is a Neurosurgery provider in Cleveland, Ohio.
-Dr. Recinos has been practicing medicine for over 24 years and is rated as an Elite provider by MediFind in the treatment of Craniopharyngioma.
-His top areas of expertise are Meningioma, Pituitary Tumor, Cushing's disease, Endoscopic Transnasal Transsphenoidal Surgery, and Balloon Sinuplasty.
+Pablo Recinos is a Neurosurgery provider practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 25 years.
+Dr. Recinos is rated as an Elite provider by MediFind in the treatment of Craniopharyngioma.
+He is also highly rated in 50 other conditions, according to our data.
+His clinical expertise encompasses Meningioma, Pituitary Tumor, Cushing's disease, Endoscopic Transnasal Transsphenoidal Surgery, and Balloon Sinuplasty.
+Dr. Recinos is board certified in American Board Of Neurological Surgery, 2018.

 Advocate Medical Group Neurosurgery

-Nina Paleologos is a Psychiatrist and a Neurologist in Downers Grove, Illinois.
+Nina Paleologos is a Psychiatrist and a Neurologist practicing medicine in Downers Grove, Illinois.
 Dr. Paleologos is rated as a Distinguished provider by MediFind in the treatment of Craniopharyngioma.
-Her top areas of expertise are Oligodendroglioma, Glioma, Glioblastoma, and Astrocytoma.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Oligodendroglioma, Glioma, Glioblastoma, and Astrocytoma.
+Dr. Paleologos is board certified in American Board Of Psychiatry & Neurology.

 In general, the outlook is good.
 There is an 80% to 90% chance of a cure if the tumor can be completely removed with surgery or treated with high doses of radiation.
 If the tumor returns, it will most often come back within the first 2 years after surgery.